NREL/ATB-calc/lcoe_calculator/README.md

 ## Files
 Files are listed in roughly descending order of importance and approachability.

- - `full_scrape.py` - Class that performs full scrape with built in command line interface.
+ - `process_all.py` - Class that performs processing for all ATB technologies with a built-in command line interface.
 See the README in the root of this repo for CLI examples.
  - `tech_processors.py` - Classes to process individual technologies.
 Any new ATB technologies should be added to this file.
  - `base_processor.py` - Base processor class that is subclassed to process individual technologies.
  - `config.py` - Constant definitions including the base year and scenario names